wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-proxy/develop-an-api-proxy-from-a-github-repository-source.md

 # Develop an API Proxy from a GitHub Repository Source

-An API proxy acts as an intermediary between an existing API and Choreo, intercepting all requests made to the API.
+An API proxy acts as an intermediary between an existing API and {{ product_name }}, intercepting all requests made to the API.
 It also functions as a managed API, allowing you to apply essential API management features such as security policies and rate limiting.

 In this guide, you will: